- September 21, 2021

 Your customer base is, therefore, a function of the new customers you add but reduced by the existing customers you fail to retain (attrition).

 In order to grow your customer base, you should focus on ‘retaining’ your existing customers as well as attracting new ones.

-When you compare the cost of acquiring new customers to the cost of keeping your existing customers, the estimates range from $6 of $7 of cost to acquire a customer for $1 you could spend retaining your existing customers.
+When you compare the cost of acquiring new customers to the cost of keeping your existing customers, the estimates range from $6 or $7 of cost to acquire a customer, for $1 you could spend retaining your existing customers.

 In order to properly measure your efforts to attract and/or retain customers, it is best to start by determining three things (typically for a fiscal year):